thanasibakis/gcdyn.jl/README.md

 ## Examples

+### `examples/demo`

+Contains a basic inferential demo, generating a single set of trees and performing posterior inference on the rate parameters.

 ### `examples/simulation-study`

 Generates many sets of trees, performs Bayesian inference for each set, and examines the resulting sampling distribution of posterior medians across treesets.